Voting & Voter Services

 There are four ways to register to vote:

 - Register at Village Hall.
 Voter registration forms are available at Village Hall, 1225 Cedar, and can be filled out during regular business hours.
-(For the April 2, 2019 Election, the last day to register by paper application is March 5, 2019).
+(For the March 17, 2020 election, the last day to register by paper application is Tuesday, February 18, 2020).

 - Register online.
 Visit the Cook County Clerk’s Office website.